 “You sound almost disappointed,” Lance said.

-“The truth is,” she said.
-“The queen tried to arrange something.
+“The truth is,” she said, “the queen tried to arrange something.
 We talked.
 We agreed that it wasn’t what either of us wanted.
-So it’s a non issue.”
+So it’s a non-issue.”

 But Scarlet also knew it was a lie—on her part.
 If Philip Beckwith were to actually pledge his undying love for her, she knew it would change things.
 In what way, she could not say.